marlago/website/content/experiments/This sounds Turkish to me.rst

 |br|

 But what really surprised us is what we saw next.
 To check whether Turkish speakers were sensitive to attraction, we tested sentences similar to those used in English before.
 We couldn't use sentences exactly like *"They key to the cabinets"* in Turkish.
-So we used sentences where the attractors were possessor nouns *"students"* in "the **students'** advisor".
+So we used sentences where the attractors were possessor nouns like *"students"* in "the **students'** advisor".
 We wanted to see whether the possessors would mislead Turkish speakers to accept ungrammatical sentences, just like *"cabinets"* had done to English speakers.
 We predicted that if people made these errors in comprehension due to hearing them often, then Turkish speakers should be immune to them, as they are not likely to hear plural subject-plural verb combinations in their language.

 .. figure:: {filename}/images/turkish_attraction.png
   :align: left